Hormones . Symptoms guide

 Why test free T3 and T4 if my TSH is normal?

-Can you add thyroid antibodies?
+Do you test thyroid antibodies?

 Sources and further reading